 Before long, Richard was touring throughout the UK at folk clubs and festivals and was regularly heard, ‘live’ and on record, on BBC’s Folk Show on Radio 2.

 During the 1990’s Richard performed with singer and concertina player Dick Miles resulting in a duo album on BREWHOUSE titled 'Home Routes'.
 Later on, he teamed up with accordion 'sultan', Chris Parkinson.
 The musical partnership with Chris produced some of his best songs recorded on the 1994 Folksound album 'Thunderwood' .
-The musical friendship between Richard & Parky has endured the years and they still combine for concerts.
+The musical friendship between Richard & 'Parky' has endured the years and they still get together for occasional concerts.

 Since 1995 Richard has been filling the role of artistic director to several festivals and has worked as a consultant to local authorities and arts organisations to help develop new events.
 He is always eager to promote the music he has carried with him all of his life.

-In recent years he has added several musical plays to his repertoire.
+In recent years he has also added several musical plays to his repertoire.
 Among the most notable of these is ‘The Journey Home’ – an adaptation of Homer’s ‘Odyssey’, which was premiered in Sicily at The University of Catania, in 2003.

 That was preceded by the folk-opera 'Eye of the Wind' telling the tale of the world renowned explorer, James Cook.
 The play was also produced for radio by the BBC with Sir David Attenborough narrating.